There is no doubt that as the economy emerged from Covid lockdowns in 2021, the world experienced a surge in inflation, not seen since the 1970s.

 If inflation expectations continue to remain low, it may well be that the current inflation proves temporary.
 If energy prices start to fall in 2023, then there will be a reverse in this factor behind inflation.

-The Covid Pandemic has definitely been a major cause behind the inflation we see today.
+The Covid Pandemic was a cause behind the inflation we see today.
 It led to unprecedented disruption, especially to production and supply chains.
-Even when some of these were being eased, we saw the Ukraine war cause another surge in oil prices and more inflationary pressures.
-The stimulus effects have played some role in causing US economy to be running with an output gap, but generally around the world, the inflation we see is primarily cost-push inflation
+Even when some of these were being eased, we saw the Ukraine war cause another surge in oil/gas prices and more inflationary pressures.
+The stimulus effects have played some role in causing the US economy to be running with an output gap, but generally, around the world, the inflation we see is primarily cost-push inflation.